 Upon joining, members also have access to my two video courses:

 - Capitalism In Crisis: The Global Economic Crisis Explained

 - How The Economy Really Works

 These courses describe how the global economy was blown into an enormous credit bubble during the decades following the breakdown of the Bretton Woods International Monetary System.
 They also show that, in this new era of fiat money, credit growth drives economic growth, liquidity dictates the movements of the financial markets and the government attempts to control both credit growth and liquidity to ensure that the economy does not collapse.
 These are the core themes that the Macro Watch videos regularly build on.

 Members also have access to all the earlier Macro Watch videos going back to October 2013.
-Altogether, there are more than 24 hours of video content to begin watching immediately.
+Altogether, there are roughly 40 hours of video content to begin watching immediately.

 Macro Watch costs US$500 per year, but I frequently offer discount “coupon codes” that reduce that to US$250 per year.
 At that price, I strongly believe Macro Watch offers excellent value.
 To join, hit the orange “Subscribe” tab above and, when prompted, input your coupon code.
 (Look for the discount codes in my blog posts in the right column of this page.)

 Thank you for your interest in Macro Watch.